cryinkfly/openSUSE-Baldur/README.md

     sudo transactional-update -c pkg install kdeconnect-kde

-Otherwise, simply install the GSConnect's Gnome extension via your web browser of your choice and activate it.
+Otherwise, simply install the <a href="https://extensions.gnome.org/extension/1319/gsconnect/">GSConnect's Gnome extension</a> via your web browser of your choice and activate it.

 <h5>2.4.2 Which firewall settings need to be set?</h5>
 <p>You need to make the following changes to your firewall settings:</p>